 What is generally accepted though is that organic products are better for you.

 In the world of fragrance, this is certainly true.
 Organic perfumes are a breath of fresh air when you consider how compromised the language of fragrance has become.

 In an era where the perfume industry is worth around US$40.1 billion annually, there is industry and consumer demand for large-scale mass production of perfumes with consistent supply, quality and affordable prices.
 Chemical intervention seems to be almost necessary to achieve this, which is why we now have a fragrance industry that is close to 100% synthetic.

-But maybe you should reconsider.
-Especially when it comes to what you put in and on your body.
+But maybe we should reconsider.
+Especially when it comes to what we put in and on our bodies.

 As you know, the skin is the largest organ in the human body and is susceptible to an array of assaults, not in the least of which is what you put on your skin.
 Over 60% of this gets absorbed into your bloodstream, so it’s smart to want to make sure what you’re applying isn’t causing your body harm.

 The aromatic formula of fragrances is a carefully guarded secret by large perfume companies, so often is it hard to know exactly what is in your fragrance.
 But unless they are labelled as 100% organic or 100% natural, you can assume that harmful chemicals lie within that bottle - usually a concoction of petroleum-based synthetics and harmful additives such as parabens and phthalates, each with its own long list of harmful effects.

 Organic perfumes are made from 100% naturally-sourced ingredients, usually plant- based, and extracted without chemical intervention.
 To be classed as organic, a natural fragrance should also include at least 80% certified organic ingredients.